Mean Girls: Filming

-Although set in Evanston, Illinois, the film was mostly shot in Toronto, Ontario, at Etobicoke Collegiate Institute and Malvern Collegiate Institute, as well as at Montclair High School in Montclair, New Jersey.
-Landmarks include the University of Toronto's Convocation Hall and Sherway Gardens.
+Although set in Evanston, Illinois, the film was mostly shot in Toronto, Ontario, Canada; at the Etobicoke Collegiate Institute and Malvern Collegiate Institute.
+Additional filming took place at Montclair High School in Montclair, New Jersey, US.
+Landmarks include the University of Toronto's Convocation Hall and Sherway Gardens, Toronto.
 Principal photography commenced on September 27, and concluded on November 25, 2003.

 Soundtrack

 Mean Girls: Music from the Motion Picture was released by Rykodisc and Bulletproof Records on September 21, 2004, the same day as the DVD release.
 The album featured songs performed by the Donnas, Pink, Kelis, Samantha Ronson, Boomkat, Blondie, Katy Rose and Peaches amongst several others.

 Home media

 Mean Girls was released on VHS and DVD in North America on September 21, 2004, five months after its theatrical release.
 It was released in a special collector's edition, in both its original 1.77:1 widescreen aspect ratio and a 1.33:1 fullscreen crop, including several deleted scenes, a blooper reel, three TV spots, the theatrical trailer, previews, and three featurettes.
 A Blu-ray version of the film was released on April 14, 2009.
 The film was later re-released on a 15th-anniversary Blu-ray in 2019.
 A limited SteelBook edition of the film was released in September 2022.
 It was released on 4K Ultra HD Blu-ray for the first time on April 30, 2024, in commemoration of the film's 20th anniversary along with the release of the 2024 film.